The DDH 280 Story

 Conclusions from the program and its consequences on the participants and the country as a whole

 It is reported that the total cost of the program was $242 Million.
-This program was the last attempt by the Navy to prepare an initial design package for a new-building program.
-Subsequent programs saw the navy contract this out to industry along with detailed design, shipbuilding and lifetime maintenance responsibilities.
+This program was the last attempt by the Navy to prepare an initial design package for a new shipbuilding program.
+Subsequent programs saw the Navy contract this out to industry along with detailed design, shipbuilding and lifetime maintenance responsibilities.
 Both shipyards were eventually absorbed into a combined management structure and became known as MIL Sorel and MIL Davie.
-The former eventually closed in 1990, and Davie eventually fell into receivership.
+The former eventually closed in 1990, and Davie eventually fell into receivership but has recovered somewhat in more recent years.

 The NCDO became an independent ship design agency operating under a number of different management structures.
 As MIL Engineering it eventually ceased operations in 2004.